OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0061.md

 ## Grapefruit (Jailbroken / non-Jailbroken)

-With [Grapefruit](../../tools/ios/MASTG-TOOL-0061.md "Grapefruit") it's possible to access the keychain data of the app you have selected.
+With @MASTG-TOOL-0061 it's possible to access the keychain data of the app you have selected.
 Inside the **Storage** section, click on **Keychain** and you can see a listing of the stored Keychain information.

 <img src="Images/Chapters/0x06b/grapefruit_keychain.png" width="100%" />

 ## Keychain-dumper (Jailbroken)

-You can use [Keychain-dumper](0x08a-Testing-Tools.md#keychain-dumper) dump the jailbroken device's KeyChain contents.
+You can use @MASTG-TOOL-0056 to dump the jailbroken device's KeyChain contents.
 Once you have it running on your device:

 ```bash
 iPhone:~ root# /tmp/keychain_dumper